chrisK00/notel/README.md

 ## Up for grabs 🔥
+- ta ner lite UI är för långt upp
+- fix bugg when saving note and not using arrow to go back but using the android buttons the event is not called. gesturedetector or smtn. alternativt bara alltid ladda in notes lmao. avvakta med search/ use search tab
+- Hitta ny DB
 - At top of screen where the back < button and save button are ADD inbetween  editable note date https://www.youtube.com/watch?v=yW9jtWGHmuE&list=PLzzt2WMkurR2kE9TPm4BwW5XrvdavgZiV&index=12
 - Förbättra navigatetopreviouspage i Edit page